HidoraSwiss/documentation/en/Automation/Tuleap.md

 **Example of Job URL :**
 ` http://jenkins.hidora.com/job/Pipeline-demo`

-`jenkins.hidora.com`is the URL of your Jenkins `Pipeline-demo` the name of your Pipeline.
+`jenkins.hidora.com`is the URL of your Jenkins, `Pipeline-demo` the name of your Pipeline.

 ![Job URL ](../../images/job-url.png)